DCNick3/unsafe-libopus/README.md

 ## Performance

 The library was translated without the use of inline assembly, processor intrinsics and runtime CPU detection, so it is not as fast as the original code right now.
 The C version with those features is about 20% faster than the rust version on my machine.

+## Correctness & Safety

+This library is tested using (most of) the original tests from the C codebase.
+They are present in form of rust integration tests in the `tests` directory.

+The opus [test vectors](https://opus-codec.org/testvectors/) are also used to test the library decoder in CI (see the `src/bin/run_vectors.rs`).
+This pretty much ensures that the decoder is correct.
+This actually helped uncover a [subtle bug in c2rust](https://github.com/immunant/c2rust/issues/853).

+The correctness of the encoder is a bit more of an open question, as there are no test vectors for it, AFAIK.
+There is some testing going on in `tests/opus_encode`, but it's quite limited.

+As for the safety, no guarantees are made.
+The code is a result of a pretty direct transpilation of the C code, so it is almost entirely consists of unsafe code (in rust terms).

+It also seems to have UB according to [miri](https://github.com/rust-lang/miri), but those are probably false positives.
+A good refactoring goal might be to make the library pass miri checks.